CACI No. 209. Use of Interrogatories of a Party

 written questions.
 These questions are called interrogatories.
 The

 answers are also in writing and are given under oath.
-You must
+You must consider

-the questions and answers had been given in court.
+questions and answers had been given in court.

 New September 2003

 • Use of Interrogatories at Trial.
 Code of Civil Procedure section 2030.410.

 • “Admissions contained in depositions and interrogatories are admissible in

 evidence to establish any material fact.”
 (Leasman v.
 Beech Aircraft Corp.

 (1975) 48 Cal.App.3d 376, 380 [121 Cal.Rptr.
 768].)

 3 Witkin, California Evidence (5th ed.
 2012) Presentation at Trial, § 177